 Depression is a medical condition that causes extreme feelings of sadness and emptiness.
 People who suffer from depression may lose interest in activities they once enjoyed, and experience a constant feeling of hopelessness on a daily basis.
 Depression, is also known as clinical or major depression, it may be triggered by certain events, or occur as a side-effect of illnesses or their medications.
 Severe depression can interfere with a person's ability to work, sleep, eat, interact with others or enjoy life.
 Depression can also severely impact a sufferer’s brain.
 With inpatient treatment for depression, however, the illness can become manageable.
+Seek inpatient treatment for depression if things go out of hand.

 Causes of Depression